White Noise (novel)

 White Noise is the eighth novel by Don DeLillo, published by Viking Press in 1985.
 It won the U.S. National Book Award for Fiction.

 White Noise is a cornerstone example of postmodern literature.
 It is widely considered DeLillo's breakout work and brought him to the attention of a much larger audience.
 The novel was included in Times List of the 100 Best Novels.
-DeLillo originally wanted to call the book Panasonic, but the Panasonic Corporation objected.
+DeLillo originally wanted to call the book Panasonic, but the owner of the trademark Matsushita Electric Industrial Co., Ltd. (now Panasonic Holding Corporation), objected.

 In late 2022, the novel was adapted by director Noah Baumbach into a film of the same name starring Adam Driver and Greta Gerwig.

 Plot

 Set in the bucolic college town Blacksmith, White Noise follows a year in the life of Jack Gladney, a professor at the College-on-the-Hill who has made his name by pioneering the field of Hitler studies (though he has not taken German lessons until this year).
 He has been married five times to four women and rears a number of children and stepchildren (Heinrich, Denise, Steffie, Wilder, and Eugene, who is away in Australia with his biological father) with his current wife, Babette.
 Jack and Babette are both extremely afraid of death; they frequently wonder which of them will be the first to die.
 The first part of White Noise, called "Waves and Radiation," is a chronicle of contemporary family life combined with academic satire.

 There is little plot development in this first section, which mainly serves as an introduction to the characters and themes which dominate the rest of the book.
 For instance, the mysterious deaths of men in "Mylex" (intended to suggest Mylar) suits and the ashen, shaken survivors of a plane that went into free fall anticipate the catastrophe of the book's second part.
 "Waves and Radiation" also introduces Murray Jay Siskind, Jack's friend and fellow college professor, who discusses theories about death, supermarkets, media, "psychic data", and other facets of contemporary American culture.
 Jack and Murray visit the most photographed barn in the world, discussing how its notoriety renders truly seeing the barn an impossibility, and later present an impromptu joint lecture juxtaposing the lives of Hitler and Elvis Presley.

 In the second part of the novel, "The Airborne Toxic Event," a chemical spill from a rail car releases a black noxious cloud over Jack's home region, prompting an evacuation.
 Frightened by his exposure to the toxin (called Nyodene Derivative), Jack is forced to confront his mortality.
 An organization called SIMUVAC (short for "simulated evacuation") is also introduced in part two, an indication of simulations replacing reality.